dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-enable-qrcodes.md

 ---
-title: Enabling QR Code generation for authenticator apps in ASP.NET Core
+title: Enable QR Code generation for authenticator apps in ASP.NET Core
 author: rick-anderson
 description: Discover how to enable QR code generation for authenticator apps that work with ASP.NET Core two-factor authentication.
 manager: wpickett